shahriar787/bootstrap-nav-walker-updated-version/README.md

 # bootstrap-nav-walker-updated-version

 <pre>
-<h3>If you are using a bootstrap version 4 or less then you need to download it from below link</h3>
+<h3>If you are using a bootstrap version 4 or less then you need<br/>to download it from below link</h3>
 </pre>
 <code>https://github.com/wp-bootstrap/wp-bootstrap-navwalker</code>